Essequebo and Demerary Royal Gazette 1811 April 16

 April 16, 1811.

-The Subscriber, on Wednesday morning last, having found Sixteen Bales of Cotton lodged in the Passage of His House on Lot No. 20, fronting Middle Street, Bridge Town, and being under the necessity of having a free passage, was, in consequence, obliged to store them.
+THE Subscriber, on Wednesday morning last, having found Sixteen Bales of Cotton lodged in the Passage of His House on Lot No. 20, fronting Middle Street, Bridge Town, and being under the necessity of having a free passage, was, in consequence, obliged to store them.
 Whoever can prove the same their property, may have them restored, by paying the expences of this Advertisement and Storage.

 Demerary, 12th April 1811.
 Wm.
-Niell.
+NIELL.

-A Great Bargain may be had in a Coffee and Cotton Estate, situated on the East Coast.
+A Great Bargain may be had in a COFFEE and COTTON ESTATE, situated on the East Coast.
 Its contiguity to Town (being only 6 miles) and pleasantness of its situation, makes it a desirable property, and well worth the attention of any one desirous of speculating in landed property.
 There are 50,000 Coffee Trees in bearing, 120 Acres in Cotton, and 70 Acres in Plantains, and will be sold with or without 70 Slaves.
 To an approved Purchaser a liberal credit of Ten Years will be given, and nothing required down.
 Particulars may be known on application at the Royal Gazette Office.
 Demerary, 12th April 1811.

-All Persons having demands against the Subscriber are requested to render in their Accounts at her Store for payment.
+ALL Persons having demands against the Subscriber are requested to render in their Accounts at her Store for payment.

 New Town, 13th April 1811.

-The Subscriber respectfully informs his Friends and the Public, that he is removed to the Store formerly occupied by James Lyon and Co. nearly opposite the Vendue Office; where he has a general assortment of Merchandize, which he will dispose of at reduced prices for immediate payment: amongst which are
+THE Subscriber respectfully informs his Friends and the Public, that he is removed to the Store formerly occupied by JAMES LYON and Co. nearly opposite the Vendue Office; where he has a general assortment of Merchandize, which he will dispose of at reduced prices for immediate payment: amongst which are

-Printed Calicoes, [centered]
+Printed Calicoes,

-Three Guilders per Piece and upward.
+THREE GUILDERS per Piece and upward.

 Demerary, 13th April 1811.

-Respectfully acquaints the Public that he has opened a Tavern at the House on the American Stelling, which Mr. Joseph Tayler lately occupied; and, by his attention to his Visitors, hopes to merit their favours.
+RESPECTFULLY acquaints the Public that he has opened a TAVERN at the House on the American Stelling, which Mr. JOSEPH TAYLER lately occupied; and, by his attention to his Visitors, hopes to merit their favours.

 Bouillon can be had every day at 12 o'Clock, and genteel persons accommodated with Board and Lodging.